-We’ve discussed several ways to save on the blog, but if someone asked me for my top 5 tips on how to save money, this is what I would say!
+My top 5 tips on how to save money.
+We’ve discussed many ways to save on the blog, but if someone asked for my top tips, here is what I’d say!

 Although it may seem like food is my life, especially on Instagram, where I share recipes almost daily on stories, I’m even more passionate about being frugal.
 Some would even call me cheap, ha!
 Recently, a friend asked for my top 5 tips on how to save money, and I LOVE this question.
 As mentioned above, I’ve written several articles on how to save money, but narrowing it down to just five tips was a challenge!